michelepatella/mmeletricarservice.it/README.md

 ### ❓ Why

-To enhance the company's digital presence and operational efficiency through a modern, responsive, and informative web platform.
+To enhance the company's digital presence and give customers clear, accessible information for confident decision-making.
 <br>

 ### 👤 Who

-Designed for customers, providing detailed information about the company—including its values, location, and contact details—along with an overview of services and a seamless browsing experience for available used vehicles.
+Designed for customers exploring company details, services, and used vehicles.
 <br>

 ### 📅 When